 d.
 Never prepay 100% before production.
 By doing so, you remove the supplier’s incentive to remake or repair defective or non-compliant items.

 e.
 Most Trading Companies also require you to pay a deposit about 30 days before delivery to Port of Loading (in China).
-The reason is simply that most Trading Companies in China don’t have ready-made products in stock but is rather subcontracting your order to a local factory.
+The reason is simply that most Trading Companies in China don’t have ready-made products in stock but are rather subcontracting your order to a local factory.

 Letter of Credit (L/C)

 Unlike T/T, a Letter of Credit enables the buyer to add an extra layer of security, by forcing the supplier to fulfill certain, pre-determined, requirements before the funds are transferred.
-The key point here is that no deposit payment is required, which vastly reduce the risks on the buyer’s side.
+The key point here is that no deposit payment is required, which vastly reduces the risks on the buyer’s side.